 I had already made my rye sourdough starter with success so tried making it with brown rice flour.
 From my research I learned to include a small amount of activator such as whey or water kefir to give the starter a little assistance.
-Freshly milled organic rye and wheat flour contain small amounts of wild yeast while rice flour doesn’t (possibly it would if I milled it fresh but I don’t have a mill so have to buy not-so-fresh brown rice flour).
 Within 4 days I had a lightly bubbling gluten-free sourdough starter.
 It wasn’t frothing like the rye starter I had made previously but it was happy, smelt sweetly sour, and made AMAZING bread!
 And, wait for it… for the first 2 days after baking it can be eaten without toasting (yes, a gluten-free bread!).
 It stays lovely and moist due to the long soaking of the flours and the fermentation process of sourdough.
 BRILLIANT.

 I first made this no knead sourdough bread in January and it was a eureka moment for me.
 Though, I said to myself at the time, one good bread doesn’t necessarily equal many good breads (speaking from experience).
 However, so far every bread, bar two, have been consistently delicious.
 The first time I forgot to add the salt (a lesson that salt is very important for the bread making process), and the second time I tried using cornmeal in place of buckwheat flour and the bread was very very dry (corn meal is like a fine polenta and absorbs a lot of water).

 If you plan to make this bread, please note, sourdough needs to be treated like another member of your family.
 It requires regular feeding, and attention.
 Not a lot of attention, but like any fermentation it needs assistance.
 I have my bubbly sourdough sitting on the kitchen bench so I remember to feed it every day.
-If it gets too sour (which can happen when it is hot in summer, or I forget to feed it for a day), I pour about half of it out and give it a good feed with 1 cup flour (rice or wheat) and 3/4 cup water and within a day it is back to its happy self again.
+If it gets too sour (which can happen when it is hot in summer, or I forget to feed it for a day), I pour about half of it out and feed with 50g flour (rice, spelt, rye or wheat) and 50g water and within a day it is back to its happy self again.
 Follow these links for more details on the health benefits of sourdough and how to look after a sourdough starter.

 I make this No-Knead Sourdough Bread both with gluten flours for the family (see variation below), and gluten-free for myself using the same gluten-free starter (which between you and me is actually the better tasting of the two loaves).
 It is so difficult to tell the difference between the breads I have to wrap my loaf in a special tea-towel so it doesn’t get eaten by mistake.
 The recipe below includes the gluten flour option at the bottom of the ingredient lists.
 Here is a short video I made of making the bread so you can get an idea of the process, and consistency of the mixture. *I used a gluten-free loaf in the video and for all the photos.